AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 completed it yet.

-Press Release: TechStartup Raises £5M Series A Selected Lists: 3 media lists (135 journalists)
+Press Release: TechStartup Raises £5M Series A Selected Lists: 3 media lists (approximately 135 journalists)

 Status: All lists are now ready to send!